UlliNuss/KneeAneurysmaLBM/README.md

 # KneeAneurysmaLBM
- Viewer to see and navigate through a knee aneurysma with blood flow animations
+ Viewer to navigate through a knee aneurysma with blood flow animations